-The consolidated financial statements incorporate the financial statements of the Bank and entities controlled by the Bank and its subsidiaries.
+The consolidated financial statements incorporate the financial statements of the Bank and entities controlled by the Bank and its subsidiaries (collectively referred to as the "Group").
 Control is achieved when the Bank:

 - has power over the investee; - is exposed, or has rights, to variable returns from its involvement with the investee; and - has the ability to use its power to affect its returns.